 To succeed in achieving carbon neutrality it is important to demonstrate leadership at the highest level.
-Good programme governance is key to achieving net zero in Guildford and therefore GBC have put in place the following governance structure to maintain a high level of commitment and management of the climate change programme.
+Good programme governance is key to achieving net zero in Guildford and therefore GBC have

 8.1: Executive Committee

 The Executive will be responsible for the delivery of the action plan, making key decisions to enable progress and to report to Full Council.